rashettycode/zoomcamptrading_2025/cohorts/2025/homework 2.md

    - “Acquisition Corp” or “Acquisition Corporation” → `Acq.Corp`
    - “Inc” or “Incorporated” → `Inc`
    - “Group” → `Group`
+   - “Ltd” or “Limited” → `Limited`
    - “Holdings” → `Holdings`
-   - “Ltd” or “Limited” → `Ltd`
    - Others → `Other`

-1. **Start from the existing DataFrame** from Question 2 (75 tickers from IPOs in the first 5 months of 2024).
+  * Hint: make your function more robust by converting names to lowercase and splitting into words before matching patterns.

    Add **12 new columns**:
    `future_growth_1m`, `future_growth_2m`, ..., `future_growth_12m`